isomerpages/govtech-stp/_work-pass-holder-lane/Travel and Health Control Measures (Work Pass Holder Lane).md

 </li>
 </ol>
 </li>

+	<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Proceed from the checkpoint immediately to their <a href="/health/shn" target="_blank">SHN</a> accommodation.</li>
 <li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">	Serve a 7-day <a href="/health/shn">SHN</a> in one of the following:
 	<ol style="margin-top: 0px; list-style-type: disc;">
 		<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Suitable accommodation sourced by submitters (e.g. hotels or serviced apartments).</li>
 		<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Place of residence.
-If the household has vulnerable individuals, the pass holder is strongly encouraged to isolate themselves in a separate room and minimise contact with these vulnerable household members.
+The pass holder must isolate themselves in their room and minimise contact with household members, especially <a href="https://www.covid.gov.sg/who-is-vulnerable" target="_blank">vulnerable household members</a>.
 If this is not possible, please look for another accommodation.</li>
 	</ol>
 	</li>
-	<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Take a COVID-19 PCR test ($125 including GST) on Day 7 of SHN. <!--(This will be replaced by a self-administered Antigen Rapid Test for arrivals from 22 Oct 2021).--></li>
+	<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Take a COVID-19 PCR test ($125 including GST) before the end of the SHN.</li>
 			<li style="font-size: 16px; margin-top:10px; margin-bottom:0px; line-height:1.5;"><b>[Only for pass holders who were vaccinated overseas]</b> Take serology test at a <a href="https://phpc.gov.sg">Public Health Preparedness Clinic</a> to confirm their vaccination status within 14 days of completing self-isolation.
 Please call the clinic to check if they offer serology tests.</li>
 </ol>
 </div>